robwlakes/Weather-Station-OS-Sensors/README.md

 One of the drawbacks of not building one's own weather station is that using a commercial station usually means being stuck with what ever they offer as extra sensors or functions in their consoles.
-The power of the Arduino is drawn on here to also be able to build OS compatible sensors.
+The power of the Arduino is drawn on here to also be able to build OS style sensors.
 The code to generate Manchester encoding is much simpler than receiving it.
 A program is shown here that sends off an OS protocol compatible signal and allows the Arduino receiver to decode it quite easily, alongside the other OS signals it is getting.
 It means that novel sensors can be added to the system and expand it well beyond a simple weather station.
 The example provided is of a